Retail key termsJump to content

 EDI: Electronic Data Interchange (EDI) is the computer-to-computer exchange of business in a standard electronic format between business partners.
 EDI documents can flow straight through to the appropriate application on the receiver’s computer (e.g. the order management system) and processing can begin immediately.
 Sometimes your fulfillment center/3PL has the capability.
 Source

-Employee: anyone who performs services for you is your employee if you can control what will be done and how it will be done.
+Employee: anyone who performs services for you is your employee.
 This is so even when you give the employee freedom of action.
 What matters is that you have the right to control the details of how the services are performed.

 Independents: A business that is not inextricably associated with another business through common ownership, affiliation, sharing of employees, facilities, equipment, profits and losses.